rslassman/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Show the follow-up work here.**\*\*

 In this new interaction the goal is now for Lily to be notified at the battery percentage of her choosing (e.g. 60%) rather than 100%.
-This is incorporated by adding a new first step in which she sets the battery life goal when the phone is first plugged into the charger, before she leaves it to charge.
+This is incorporated by adding a new first step in which she sets the battery life threshold when the phone is first plugged into the charger, before she leaves it to charge.

 ![Storyboard: 60% battery life](https://user-images.githubusercontent.com/45234433/132160007-6a987799-9918-448f-aa11-0c7ae377d2c1.jpg)

 ## Part E. Costume the device

 The parts of the device (adapter and cable) already exist, what is new is the ability for either or both the be illuminated.
-In this way I did not costume the device but hung the device behing the TV on the wall so the flashing light would appear on the adapter as if it were actually coming from the adapter itself.
-For this iteration I focused on the flashing of the adapter.
+In this way I did not costume the device but hung the device behind the TV on the wall above the charger so the flashing light would appear on the adapter as if it were actually coming from the adapter itself.
+For this iteration I focused on the flashing of the adapter to signal when the charging was complete.

 ![Device sketch](https://user-images.githubusercontent.com/45234433/132160039-8d4fb259-f987-498f-8200-1c83500e6172.jpg)

 \*\***Include sketches of what your device might look like here.**\*\*

-N/A did not costume device.
+N/A. I did not costume the device.
 The device would look the same as it does today with different capabilities.

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

-N/A did not costume device.
+N/A. I did not costume the device.
 The device would look the same as it does today with different capabilities.
-People are familiar with the adaprter cord set up for phone chargers and so it may be important to keep the same design.
+People are familiar with the adapter cable setup for phone chargers and so it may be important to keep the same design.
 This would also enable other companies to incorporate a similar feature.

 ## Part F. Record